 Updating the drivers on your Windows PC

 To get the best out of your Windows-compatible PCs, you need to make sure that the drivers for all of the components in your PC are up to date.
-Having outdated drivers on your computer can cause strange behavior with iTunes, QuickTime, iPod, and other applications.
+Having outdated drivers on your computer can cause strange behavior with Apple software and its related hardware.

-A driver is a piece of software that allows your computer to communicate with a piece of hardware.
-Your PC consists of many hardware components, such as your hard disk, optical drive (CD or DVD drive), USB card and video card.
-All of these devices and more require drivers to function.
+A driver is software that allows your computer to communicate with a piece of hardware.
+Your PC consists of many hardware components, such as your hard disk, optical drive (CD or DVD drive), USB card, and video card.
+All these devices and more require drivers to function.

 Doesn't Windows include drivers?